-16 bit Microprocessor: It indicates the width of the registers.
-A16-bit microprocessor can process data and memory addresses that are represented by 16 bits.
-Eg. 8086 processor

-- 32 bit Microprocessor: It indicates the width of the registers.
-A32-bit microprocessor can process data and memory addresses that are represented by 32 bits.
-Eg. Intel 80386 processor, Intel 80486 64 bit Microprocessor: It indicates the width of the registers; a special high-speed storage area within the CPU.
-A 32-bit microprocessor can process data and memory addresses that are represented by 32 bits.
-Eg. Pentium dual core, core 2 duo. - 128 bit Microprocessor: It indicates the width of the registers.
-A128 -bit microprocessor can process data and memory addresses that are represented by 128 bits.
+- 16 bit Microprocessor: It indicates the width of the registers.
+A16-bit microprocessor can processdata and memory addresses that are represented by 16 bits.
+Eg. 8086 processor - 32 bit Microprocessor: It indicates the width of the registers.
+A32-bit microprocessor can processdata and memory addresses that are represented by 32 bits.
+Eg.Intel 80386 processor, Intel 80486 64 bit Microprocessor.Eg.Pentium dual core, core 2 duo. - 128 bit Microprocessor: It indicates the width of the registers.
+A128 -bit microprocessor canprocess data and memory addresses that are represented by 128 bits.
 Eg. Intel core i7

-Difference between RISC & CISC architecture RISC (Reduced Instruction Set Computing):
+Difference between RISC & CISC architecture

+RISC (Reduced Instruction Set Computing):

-- 1. RISC system has reduced number of instructions. - 2.
+- 1. RISC sytem has reduced number of instructions. - 2.
 Performs only basic functions. - 3.
 All HLL support is done in software. - 4.
 All operations are register to register.